By Ivan Taurisano –

 We reach the end of the park, at the corner of Jamaica Avenue.
 The last bin on this side is full, and with bare hands she picks up the trash from inside the bin and throws it on the grass.
 Her hands are dirty and stained with what looks like spoiled ketchup from a half-empty box of McDonald’s French fries.
 She quickly rubs the back of her hands on her pants, leaving red stains on them.

 Around the bin the trash is now scattered.
 But then Ms. Hicks does something that surprises me.
 She kneels on the ground and picks up the trash to put it back inside.
 She obviously cares about the park.
 I try to find an excuse in my head not to do that but I can’t simply watch an old woman cleaning and act as a bystander so I put my notebook back in my bag and kneel next to her to help.
-I feel wet and clammy things on my hands and wrist, but I keep going.
+I feel wet and clammy things on my hands and wrists, but I keep going.

 “I’m hungry,” she says, so I look around and see the Popeye’s on Sutphin Boulevard.
 I point to it.